Lucie Campbell

 Lucie Eddie Campbell (born Lucie Eddie Campbell-Williams; April 30, 1885 - January 3, 1963) was an American composer and director of gospel music.
 She was also an educator and advocate for social justice.
-She consistently innovated in the conventions of gospel songs and hymns; her 1919 "Something within" is considered the first published first gospel song by an African-American.
+She consistently innovated in the conventions of gospel songs and hymns; her 1919 "Something within" is considered the first published gospel song by an African-American.

 Life and career

 Early life and education

 Lucie Eddie Campbell, the youngest of eleven children, was born to Burrell and Isabella (Wilkerson) Campbell in Duck Hill, Mississippi, US on April 30, 1885.
 Her father worked for the Mississippi Central Railroad (later purchased by the Illinois Central Railroad), and she was born in the caboose of a train.
 Isabella worked as a cook and both parents were former slaves.
 Less than two years after Lucie's birth, Burrell was killed in a train accident; Isabella moved the family to Memphis, Tennessee.

 Isabella Campbell could not afford piano lessons for all her children so she elected to give piano lessons to Lora, Lucie's older sister.
 Lucie listened attentively during these and practiced the lessons on her own.
 Ethnomusicologist Luvenia A. George remarked that "this determination to learn to play the piano against all odds was an early example of the dogged spirit she displayed her entire life in meeting the goals she set for herself".

 Campbell was educated in the public schools of Memphis.
 In 1899, she graduated from Kortrecht High School as valedictorian of her class.
 Soon after graduation, at age fourteen, she began teaching at her the at Carnes Grammar School.
 She gained a second concurrent teaching post at her alma mater, the Kortrecht High School (later renamed the Booker T. Washington High School); she would teach there for the next 44 years.
 She earned the Bachelor of arts from Rust College in Holly Springs, Mississippi in 1927, and much later a Master of Science in 1951 from Tennessee State University (then known as Tennessee Agricultural and Industrial State College).